nachoapps/pad-boardstats/README.md

 There is some discussion over the method PAD uses to generate boards, specifically regarding the 'minimum orb count'.
-It's a fact that every board change in PAD spawns at least 3 orbs of each color.
-We've confirmed that for actual 'board changes' (note that there is a different active type which spawns orbs) this implementation is correct.
+It's a fact that every board change in PAD spawns at least 3 orbs of each color in the active.

+(Note that there are some actives not labeled as board change by PAD but behave similarly, e.g. 5167-Suzuki).

+We've confirmed that for actual board changes the method used is:
+1) For each of the N colors in the change, spawn 3 orbs of that color
+2) Spawn (board_width * board_height) - (N * 3) orbs of the N colors
+3) Randomize the board.

+This code implements that algorithm for generating boards.

 ### Sample output